 As more and more expatriates are required to negotiate their expat’s package aka expat’s benefits, we have compiled some information on this regard for those in need.
 Without a firm knowledge about different expat’s allowance and costs-of-living in the host country it’s close to impossible to negotiate an advantageous expat’s package.

-If you are looking for a professional assistance in negotiating your expat’s package or would like to get a costs-of-living analysis, contact us today.
+If you are looking for a professional assistance, contact us today.

-The first step in negotiating an expat’s package is collecting information about full costs of the move and installation in the host country.
+This allowance is meant to cover all costs related to the move itself.
+It is important to understand full costs of the move and installation in the host country.
 Even if the cost of actual move of the belongings is fully covered, there are many other hidden costs that should be considered i.e. storage cost for goods to be kept in the home country, duties and other costs related to cross-border shipments, move of art pieces to name a few.

 Another big chunk of installation costs include relocation and/or real estate agency fee.
-These costs depending on the country and city you are moving to, can vary between couple of hundreds to thousands of euros.
+These costs depending on the destination country and city can vary between couple of hundreds to thousands of euros.

 International School Fees & Tuition

-As many bi-lingual schools are not necessarily following the IB curriculum, the prices for so called international schools vary a lot.
+Many countries, bi-lingual schools, that do not necessarily follow the IB curriculum, could offer a good alternative.
 Moreover, some schools are able to get subsidies from the local governments and hence are becoming more cost effective.

 For the fees & tuition cost structure is so different from school to school, it’s quite important to understand which costs are refundable when the child leaves the school.
 We advise to find out the details of the schools bus fees, lunches, learning materials and extra-curriculum activities as these can be often forgotten in the whole calculation, but can make up a sum considering the annual payments.